KaleyraVideo/Video-iOS-SDK-Samples/Basic-Example/README.md

 In order to make a call, we provide you a custom `UIWindow`: the [CallWindow](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Classes/CallWindow.html).

 Inside the `ContactsViewController` class you can find some code snippet on how to manage initialization of a CallWindow instance.
 Please make sure to have only one instance of CallWindow in memory at a time, otherwise an exception will be thrown.
-This rule is desingned in a way that your view controllers can share the same ongoing call.
+This rule is designed in a way that your view controllers can share the same ongoing call.

 ```swift
 //Please remember to reference the call window only once in order to avoid the reset of CallViewController.